FortuneMonkey/Bruteforce-Password/README.md

 # Simple Brute-Force Password Tool

-Welcome to the Simple Brute-Force Password Tool repository!
+Welcome to the Brute-Force Password Tool repository!
 This project provides a straightforward implementation of a brute-force password cracking tool.
 With this tool, users can test the strength of their passwords or experiment with different brute-force strategies.

 ## Features